 4-H is a youth development program of K-State Research and Extension.
 In Grant County, in addition to the three active community clubs, the 4-H program has an extensive school enrichment program and reaches virtually every elementary and middle school class in the local school system.
 It also encourages community involvement and develops the leadership skills of older youth through involvement in several activities including the 4-H Ambassadors program and Leadership project.

 State Livestock Shows & Information

-The Grant County 4-H Foundation is a fund formed to support the 4-H program and 4-H members in the county as they take part in educational events and activities.
+The Grant County 4-H Fund was to help support the 4-H program and 4-H members in Grant County as they take part in educational events and activities.
 The development fund was established in 2012.
 It is managed by the Grant County Community Foundation.

 Any contribution, regardless of the amount, would be very much appreciated!

 If you would like to donate, or would like more information, contact the Grant County Extension Office.
 We are located at 1100 West Patterson in Ulysses and can be reached at 620-356-1721.